skamansam/pSaMS/README.md

 I am sure by doing a little searching, you can find instructions on how to enable Memcached on the database of your choosing.

+# Think you can do better?
+You can become a contributer by cloning this repository, making your changes, and submitting a pull request.
+Remember to write tests (RSpec/Cucumber/TestUnit)!
+If nothing breaks, I will merge your changes into the main repo, add your feature to the list above and place your name below!

+# Contributers

+* Skaman Sam Tyler
+  * Lead Developer/Creator